Whether to give teens credit cards isn’t an easy decision. Here’s a step-by-step guide to determine if your teen should have a credit card.

 Determining if a credit card is right for your teen

-She also suggests that parents need to assess if their kids are knowledgable and responsible enough to have a credit card:
+She also suggests parents need to assess if their kids are knowledgeable and responsible enough to have a credit card:

-“We all know some 15-years-olds who can handle a credit card and we all know some 30-year-olds who cannot.”, Ms. Levine says.
+“We all know some 15-years-olds who can handle credit cards and some 30-year-olds who cannot.”, Ms. Levine says.

-The choice of whether or not to give your teen a credit card will be individual and should be seen as a reinforcement of what your teen has already learned or is learning about money, saving, and credit – but not a lesson unto itself.
+The choice of whether or not to give your teen a credit card will be individual.
+And should be seen as a reinforcement of what your teen knows about money, saving, and credit – but not a lesson unto itself.

 The benefits of giving teens a credit card

 For some teens, a credit card can be a beneficial learning experience: